 Want to know more?
 Check out this post on Gluten Free Fueling Options on our NWW Coaching Instagram.
 Book a FREE call with a registered dietitian to ensure you are eating enough calories to support your training and recovery!

-In my 10+ years of experience working with youth, collegiate, and masters level competitors there are really three types of athletes.
-Athletes who are prone to cramping, those who have cramped, and those who will.
+In my 10+ years of experience working with youth, collegiate, and masters level competitors there are three types of athletes.
+Athletes who are prone to cramping, those who have cramped, and those who WILL CRAMP.
 Our goal is to prevent cramping, reduce the occurrence of cramping, and Lord willing minimize the cramps with these three considerations.

 -Men: 400–420 mg